 The Marlborough Sounds are at the top of the South Island and are beautiful to cruise around even without the dolphins.

-As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. over 3 years ago
+As we travel down the South Island we reach Kaikoura, a town famous for its whale watching. about 4 years ago